rackerlabs/support-how-to/content/how-to/cloud-servers/check-the-system-load-on-linux/index.md

 system with four CPUs, that 2 reflects a workload using about half of the available processing power.

-Under normal circumstances you'll want the load average to be 70% of your total CPU usage or less.
+Under normal circumstances, you'll want the load average to be 70% of your total CPU usage or less.
 You can check the number of CPUs available to your instance by running the following command:

-    grep processor /proc/cpuinfo | wc -l
+    $ grep processor /proc/cpuinfo | wc -l

-If the load averages show that the load is increasing and is above the number of CPUs, you should look into the cause of the high load.
-A load above the number of CPUs means that the system is having to queue up processor requests, which reduces performance.
+If the load averages show that the load is increasing and is above the number of CPUs, you should look into the cause.
+A load above the number of CPUs means that the system is queuing up processor requests, which reduces performance.

 ### top

-The `top` command displays real time information regarding the server's resource usage.
-The first few lines will give you a summary of the resource utilisation on your system and you can sort the list of processes by CPU (P) or memory (M) use which allows you to quickly see where your server is receiving the biggest demands on its resources.
+The `top` command displays real-time information regarding the server's resource usage.
+The first few lines give you a summary of the resource utilization on your system, you can sort the list of processes by CPU (P) or memory (M) use which allows you to quickly see where your server is receiving the biggest demands on its resources.

 ### free

-The `free` command displays information regarding the server's memory usage.
-The first few lines provide a summary of the memory usage on your system.
-The `free` column displays the amount of memory that is not being used for anything, which is generally minimal because unused memory is a wasted resource.
-The `available` column displays how much memory is available to be allocated to new processes or existing processes.
+The `free` command displays information about the server's memory usage.
+The first lines provide a summary of the memory usage on your system.
+The `free` column displays the amount of free memory, which is generally minimal because unused memory is a wasted resource.
+The  `available` column displays how much memory is available to allocate to existing or new processes.

 ### vmstat

-The amount of memory a system has is one of the most common restraining factors.
+ The amount of system memory is one of the most common restraining factors.
  The swap is an area of the hard drive where data is moved to free up physical memory (RAM) for a process to use (not all servers have swap space configured).
-A system using its swap area does not necessarily mean it is low on memory, but if most of your system's swap is being consumed it could indicate that your server is trying to do more than its available memory permits.
+ If your system consumes most of its swap area, it might be trying to do more than its available memory permits.
+If most of your system swap is being consumed, this could indicate that your server is trying to do more than its available memory permits, not that it's low on memory.

 If swap space is configured and you suspect your server is running out of standard memory, you can use `vmstat` to show how much swapping is occurring.

-The following example displays a system's virtual memory statistics 10 times at 5 second intervals.
+The following example displays a system's virtual memory statistics 10 times at 5-second intervals.

     $ vmstat 5 10
     procs -----------memory-------------  ---swap---- -----io---- --system--  -----cpu------